 These were all issues that were addressed for the sequel.
 By unlocking them via gems, Spyro was able to learn new abilities in Spyro 2.
 He was able to learn to swim and climb, meaning he no longer would die upon putting his toe into the water and the climbing ability made it so he could access higher areas without risking falling to his death.
 He also could learn the head bash ability, giving him the power to break through tougher objects.
 In my opinion, the best upgrade from the first game is Spyro’s ability to hover at the end of his glide.
 I was always finding myself just missing a ledge when I would glide in the first game so being able to add a small hover boost at the end of my glide saved my life more times than I can remember.
 These new skills improved the overall experience of Spyro and made him more fun to play.

 There’s also a variety of new characters in Spyro 2.
 In the first game, we only really had the other dragons as companions as you saved them.
 Here though, Spyro is introduced to three new central characters, Hunter the cheetah, Elora the faun and the Professor the mole as well as a new fairy called Zoe.
 They guide you on your journey and offer helpful hints and tips, much like the dragons in Spyro the Dragon, but they also pop up in certain worlds in different missions.
 Moneybags the bear is also a new character who grew to be one of the most hated video game characters in history, taking your gems at every turn.
 The loathsome bear is an infuriating but ultimately memorable addition.
 There are also the inhabitants of each world you go to, all unique and interesting in their own way with designs based around the theme of the world they live in.
-Whereas before the worlds were mostly composed of enemies, these new worlds are full with bright, colorful and endearing creatures that make the game more engaging.
+Whereas before the worlds were mostly composed of enemies, these new worlds are full of bright, colorful and endearing creatures that make the game more engaging.

 Spyro 2 does what every game sequel should strive to do.
 It takes notice of what wasn’t quite working with its first installment and worked on it to create a more versatile and more enjoyable gaming experience.
 (Antonia Haynes)